 Counseling: Student Support at Brophy

-The Freshman Advisory Program, college counseling department, and Student Assistance Program, as well as the Academic Resource Center, work collaboratively with teachers and administrators to provide students and parents a network of support during their time at Brophy.
+The Freshman Advisory Program, College Counseling Department and Student Assistance Program, as well as the Academic Resource Center, work collaboratively with teachers and administrators to provide students and parents a network of support during their time at Brophy.
+These efforts are guided and coordinated by Brophy's dean of student support services.

 The Student Assistance Program is an important resource that is available to all students.
 Visit the Student Assistance Program webpage